The uow command¶

 Danger

-Any interuption of the commit after saying “yes” to conintue will require manual fixing.
+Any interruption of the commit after saying “yes” to continue will require manual fixing.

-The refresh subcommnad loads the cruise metadata and attached file metadata again.
+The refresh subcommand loads the cruise metadata and attached file metadata again.

 This basically updates the files under the list subcommands and will allow fetching of files attached to the cruise after the uow was created without using the external flag.